everton-dgn/script_to_create_and_delete_repositories/README.md

   source ~/.functions_bash.sh
   ```
 - Reopen the Bash terminal and run the command `create_repository` or `delete_repository`.
+- Note: If you are using the zsh terminal, the settings must still be made in the .bashrc file and to trigger the script you need to run in the terminal: `bash`.
+Only then use the script commands in the terminal.

 ## Creating local and remote repository on GitHub